 \section{Concluding remarks}

-From a theoretical perspective, this article provides conditions under which the set of Pareto optimal equilibria of a nonstationary consumption-loan overlapping generations economy is non-empty.
-Namely, the \textcite{Cass_1972} criterion must be valid and the economy prone to savings, a condition that relates real savings per capita to the real return rate of the economy and can be linked to skewed aggregate endowment distributions toward younger periods of life, sufficiently high demographic growth rates, and meaningfully valued consumption on older periods of life.
+From a theoretical perspective, this paper provides sufficient conditions for the existence of Pareto optimal monetary equilibria on consumption-loan, non-stationary overlapping generations economies.
+Fundamentally, the economies must be prone to savings, a condition that relates real savings per capita to the real return rate of the economy and can be linked to skewed aggregate endowment distributions toward younger periods of life, sufficiently high demographic growth rates, and meaningfully valued consumption in older periods of life.

-The article also provides a modeling setup for overlapping generations economies that represent long-term economic activity, and Theorem \ref{theoAlgorithmFinal} can be related to an interpretation of equilibria for which the perfect foresight hypothesis is relaxed.

-Due to its macroeconomic implications, a result from \hyperref[sec3]{Section 3} that deserves attention is Proposition \ref{propNecAndSuffConditionParetoOpt}, which shows that the dynamics of real savings per capita completely characterize efficient equilibria in prone-to-savings economies.
+Due to its macroeconomic implications, a result from \hyperref[sec3]{Section 3} that deserves careful attention is Proposition \ref{propNecAndSuffConditionParetoOpt}, which shows that the dynamics of real savings per capita completely characterize efficient equilibria in prone-to-savings economies.
 When it comes to monetary policy, this indicates that it is important to monitor not only the price level (since inflation can make (\ref{eqEfficientEq}) converge and, therefore, lead to an inefficient allocation) but also real savings per capita.

-From an applied perspective, this article shows that an adequate way to calculate efficient equilibria on nonstationary overlapping generations economies (and, in particular, transition paths) is by choosing convenient tail economies, with well-known equilibria sets, and then using equilibrium equations to move backward.
-This algorithm provides a clear step-by-step direction for solving equilibrium equations and identifying efficient equilibria.
+From an applied perspective, this paper shows that an adequate way to calculate efficient monetary equilibria in non-stationary overlapping generations economies (and, in particular, transition paths) is by choosing convenient tail economies with well-known sets of equilibria and then using market clearing equations to move backward.
+This algorithm provides a clear step-by-step direction for solving equilibrium equations and approximating efficient monetary equilibria.

-Finally, the specific economic problem that motivated the results of this article should be clearly stated.
-Worldwide plummeting fertility rates are leading to a fast demographic transition, and therefore pay-as-you-go social security systems are under high pressure.
-The optimal design of these systems can be done through overlapping generations models and, specifically, through nonstationary consumption-loan ones with heterogeneous households.
+Finally, the specific economic problem that motivated the results of this paper should be clearly stated.
+Worldwide plummeting fertility rates are leading to a rapid demographic transition, putting high pressure on pay-as-you-go social security systems.
+The optimal design of these systems can be achieved through overlapping generations models and, specifically, through non-stationary consumption-loan models with heterogeneous households \parencite{Dognini_2026}.
 However, this design requires the calculation of at least one efficient equilibrium.